cjvirtucio87/Tower-Hanoi-Game/README.md

 # Towers-of-Hanoi
-Program based on the Tower of Hanoi game (https://en.wikipedia.org/wiki/Tower_of_Hanoi)
+Gem based on the Tower of Hanoi game (https://en.wikipedia.org/wiki/Tower_of_Hanoi)

+Simply type $towers_of_hanoi in the command line after installing the gem.

+Type $quit to exit the game.

+Type $render after selecting a difficulty to display the towers.

 RULES: